1. Purpose and Objectives

 Head - Head of School or equivalent level

 SECaT - Student Evaluations of Course and Teaching

 TEDI - Teaching and Educational Development Institute

 3. Procedures Scope/Coverage

-These procedures apply to academic staff across the four academic categories -Teaching and Research, Teaching Focused, Research Only or Clinical Academic - seeking promotion from Level A up to and including Level D. Information on professorial promotions is covered in PPL 5.80.14 Promotion to Professor.
+These procedures apply to academic staff across the four academic categories -Teaching and Research, Teaching Focused, Research Only or Clinical Academic - seeking promotion from Level A up to and including Level D. This procedure also applies to Conjoint appointees who seek promotion up to and including Level D. Information on professorial promotion is covered in PPL 5.80.14 Promotion to Professor.

 4. Procedures Statement

 These procedures cover information for applicants (considerations before applying and the process of submitting an application), the application process and timing, the roles and responsibilities of officers of the University and of committees in the academic promotion process, and enquiries and submission address information.